Raleigh Child Custody Attorneys

 Child Custody Statutes Don’t Include Custody Presumptions

-Judges don’t have a starting point to use when deciding who should get custody of the kids, but some judges might use their own presumptions as starting points.
-For example, some judges believe both parents deserve equal or close to equal custody as long as they are fit to parent their child.
-Others think that only one parent should have custody of their kid most of the time to foster stability but believe the other parent should be allowed visitation as frequently as possible.
+Judges don’t have a starting point to decide who should get custody of children.
+But some judges might use their presumptions as starting points.
+For example, some judges believe both parents deserve equal or close to equal custody if they are fit to parent their child.
+Others think that only one parent should have custody of their kid most of the time to foster stability.
+That makes it crucial to attempt to agree with your partner without the court’s involvement.

 Legal Standards for Child Custody